gnea/grbl/README.md

 - **Laser Mode** : The new "laser" mode will cause Grbl to move continuously through consecutive G1, G2, and G3 commands with spindle speed changes.
 When "laser" mode is disabled, Grbl will instead come to a stop to ensure a spindle comes up to speed properly.
 Spindle speed overrides also work with laser mode so you can tweak the laser power, if you need to during the job.
 Switch between "laser" mode and "normal" mode via a `$` setting.

+	- **Dynamic Laser Power Scaling with Speed** : (Optional) If your machine has low accelerations, this option will automagically scale the laser power based on how fast Grbl is traveling, so you won't have burnt corners when your CNC has to make a turn!
+Currently available as a compile-time option until vetting is complete.
+Operation may be tweaked in future versions.

 - **Sleep Mode** : Grbl may now be put to "sleep" via a `$SLP` command.
 This will disable everything, including the stepper drivers.
 Nice to have when you are leaving your machine unattended and want to power down everything automatically.
 Only a reset exits the sleep state.

 - **Significant Interface Improvements**: Tweaked to increase overall performance, include lots more real-time data, and to simplify maintaining and writing GUIs.
 Based on direct feedback from multiple GUI developers and bench performance testing. _NOTE: GUIs need to specifically update their code to be compatible with v1.1 and later._